thomasvrussell/snail/README.rst

 Package Description
 -------------------

 The difficulties in acquiring spectroscopic data have been a major challenge for supernova surveys. snlstm is developed to provide a data-driven solution.
-Based on a dataset including 3091 spectra from 361 individual SNe Ia, we trained LSTM neural networks to learn from the spectroscopic time-series data of type Ia supernovae.
+Based on an observation dataset including 3091 spectra from 361 individual SNe Ia, we trained LSTM neural networks to learn from the spectroscopic time-series data of type Ia supernovae.
 The model enables the construction of spectral sequences from spectroscopic observations with very limited time coverage.

 This repository is associated to the paper *Spectroscopic Studies of Type Ia Supernovae Using LSTM Neural Networks (Hu et al. 2021, ApJ, under review)*.